evaarliana/evaarliana/README.md

 ## Portfolio Projects

-### 🏆 E-Commerce Customer Analytics
+🏆 E-Commerce Customer Analysis
 Final capstone project using SQL, Python, and Power BI.

-### 📊 Spreadsheet Business Analysis
-Data cleaning, KPI analysis, and business metrics using spreadsheets.

-### 🗄️ SQL Customer Analysis
+🏢 Corporate Profitability Analysis
+Business problem solving and profitability analysis using stakeholder mapping and root cause analysis.

+🛒 TokoBli Campaign Analysis
+A/B testing and campaign performance analysis using Google Sheets.

+💳 RevoBank Customer Segmentation
-Customer segmentation and revenue analysis using BigQuery SQL.
+Customer segmentation and business insights using SQL and BigQuery.

-### 🐍 Python Exploratory Data Analysis
+🛍️ RevoGrocers Sales Analysis
-Data cleaning, EDA, and customer behavior analysis using Python.
+Sales performance and customer behavior analysis using SQL.

-### 📊 Dashboard Development
+🏥 RevoHospital Performance Dashboard
+Operational and revenue performance dashboard using Tableau Public.

 Interactive dashboards built using Tableau and Power BI to monitor business performance, customer behavior, and key business metrics.